 Behold, I will cause wind to enter into you, and you shall live.
 And I shall lay sinews on you and bring flesh in you and cover you with skin and put wind in you, and you shall live.
 And you shall know that I am Yehovah.
 (Eze 37:5-6)

-These words of YHVH announce the raising of the dry bones to life: He will clothe them with flesh and put His Breath of life in them so that they will live.
+These words of the Creator announce the raising of the dry bones to life: YHVH will clothe them with flesh and put His Breath of life in them so that they will live.
 But there was not yet any life in them.
-To give them life, the prophet was to prophesy again, this time to Ruach רוּחַ Chayim הַיִּים, “living breath”, so that they would live.
+To give them life, the prophet was told to prophesy again, this time to Ruach רוּחַ Chayim הַיִּים, “living breath”, so that they would live again.

-From the first verse on we find a beautiful word-play of the Hebrew word רוּחַ ruach.
-This word means both “breath” and “wind”, as we read further,
+From the first verse on, we find a beautiful wordplay of the Hebrew word רוּחַ ruach.
+In Hebrew, this word means both “breath” and “wind”, as we read further in the prophecy,

 And I looked and saw sinews and flesh came upon them, and skin covered them, but there was no breath (ruach) in them.
 (Eze 37:8)